 INDEPENDENT CHILD

 In 1989, when my daughter Monica turned 16, she wanted a car.
-I believe that this desire was more of an expression of her independence, than a need for transportation.
-She had saved some money, so her mother and I agreed to pay the the balance up to $1200.
+I believe that this desire was more of an expression of her independence than a need for transportation.
+She had saved some money, so her mother and I agreed to pay the balance up to $1200.
 I decided that the police auction would be the best place to buy an inexpensive used car.
-On auction day, we went early to look at the selection.
+On auction day, we arrived early to look at the selection.
 The keys were in the cars.
 We could start the engines, but we couldn’t drive them.
-We tried several which I thought would be selling for under $1200.
+We tried several which I thought would sell for under $1,200.
 Monica decided which car she wanted.
-It was a Honda.
+It was a White Honda.
 Apparently confiscated during a drug bust.

 Copyright 7/8/2025 by Theodore “Tod” Lundy, Architect